deeplearning4j/deeplearning4j/model-import-keras.md

 To use this, you would save the model in Keras to a JSON file, the DeepLEarning4J options available are.

 * Sequential Model
-* Sequetial Model with updater to allow further training
+* Sequential Model with updater to allow further training
 * Functional Model
 * Functional Model with updater for further training